Kali-ki/TweetTrends/README.md

 - The date range to visualize
 - If we want to get only french hashtags (hashtags with french context)

+*The granularity of the date range is the year, but with somes modifications, it can be changed to month or even to day.*

 In output, thanks to Matplotlib and Pandas, we get a graph with the evolution of the hashtags over the years :

 ![Graph](assets/plot_example.png)